 Starting with an adjoining corner if there is one, working clockwise around the kitchen and measure the overall length of the entire kitchen.
 Using grid paper is the best option for this because the grid paper has boxes or grids that help you draw straight lines better and for you to use as a scale of the kitchen to help make your plan more three dimensional rather than two dimensional.

 It is also important that you use a pencil when writing down your measurements, that way, if you accidentally make a mistake, you can easily change it and keep on working on your plan.
-Make sure that when you are drawing your plan that you skip over any of the bigger appliances, such as your refrigerator and your oven, and any windows because we need the overall length.
+Make sure that when you are drawing your plan that you skip over initially any of the bigger appliances, such as your refrigerator and your oven, and any windows because we need the overall length.
+We’ll go back and measure those at the end.

 Secondly, working clockwise again, take your tape measure and measure the walls height from the floor to the ceiling.
 Any trim needs to be included in this as well.
 This will help when you decide if you would like your cabinets to go all the way to the top of the ceiling or if you would rather like them to stop before they get all the way to the top to accommodate for any type of new molding that you would like to add in addition to the cabinets.

-You will also need to mark down where there are outlets and vents to ensure that you are not losing those necessities due to the new cabinets.
+You will also need to mark down where there are outlets, vents and plumbing to ensure that you are not losing those necessities due to the new cabinets.
 You will also need to include any other things or furniture that will likely be in the room with the new cabinets after they are completed.

 These three things should be as close to each other as possible to maximize work efficiency in the kitchen.
 Also, it would probably be a smart idea to put the dishwasher near the sink if possible and not put a cabinet between the two.
+Dishwashers will become more inefficient the farther away from the sink they are placed due to the length of the drain pipe.
 Cabinets need to be placed in just the right spot for the kitchen to “flow” the best way possible.

 Pantry cabinets are taller cabinets than the wall or the base cabinets.
 They are a great choice for a family that needs plenty of storage in the kitchen.
 If you have the room for pantry cabinets in your kitchen, it would definitely be a great idea to work them into the design.